actions/importer-labs/jenkins/4-custom-transformers.md

 This method can use any valid ruby syntax and should return a `Hash` that represents the YAML that should be generated for a given step.
 Valet will use this method to convert a step with the provided identifier and will use the `item` parameter for the original values configured in Jenkins.

-Now, we can perform another `dry-run` command and use the `--custom-transformers` CLI option to provide this custom transformer.
+Now you can perform another `dry-run` command and use the `--custom-transformers` CLI option to provide this custom transformer.
 Run the following command within your codespace terminal:

 ```bash
 gh valet dry-run jenkins --source-url http://localhost:8080/job/test_pipeline -o tmp/jenkins/dry-run --custom-transformers transformers.rb
 ```

 Open the workflow that is generated and inspect the contents.
-Now, the `sleep` step is converted and uses the customized behavior!
+Now the `sleep` step is converted and uses the customized behavior!

 ```diff
 - #     # This item has no matching transformer